dougszeto/floof-bot/README.md

 3. Check off all of the permissions for the bot and then paste the client ID from step 2 into the client ID box

-4. Click the link at the very bottom of the screen to add your bot to the discord server of your choice
+4. Click the link at the very bottom of the screen to add your bot to your discord server

 # Setting up your bot
-1. Download this repository as a zip file
+1. Download this repository as a zip file (click the green box that says "code" > "download as zip") and save it to your desktop!

 2. Extract the contents